amandawarlick/OWEA-fisheries-risk-PLOS/README.md

 Contains the script to process raw data and run all analyses.

 1. Step 1.
 Create fiootprints based on target species.R
-This file pulls in cleaned logbook data ('data/LB.ShortForm.with.Hake.Strat 26 Apr 2022.RData') and generates and saves (1) summarized data for within/outside WEA-overlap area statistics ('data/logbook/sp_logbook_hauls_ports_IOPAC_depths.rds') and (2) annual fishing footprints for each landings port and subfishery ('data/PVC/logbook_sp_pvcs_yrs.shp').

-Users specify which sp (subfishery) is of interest and which PVC (cont) in the kernel density calculation.
+This file pulls in cleaned logbook data and generates and saves (1) summarized data for within/outside WEA-overlap area statistics and (2) annual fishing footprints for each landings port and subfishery.
+Users specify which sp (subfishery) is of interest and which PVC in the kernel density calculation.
 The script must be run separately for each subfishery and/or choice of PVC.
 The script relies on functions that can be found in logbook_fishshed_functions.R

-- This script relies on 'LB.ShortForm.with.Hake.Strat.RData' file and the IOPAC look-up table 'iopac_logbook_conversion_table.csv', both in the 'data' folder.

 2. Step 2.
 Calculate risk and create figures